 The Downtown Revitalization Act

 AB 2074 will accelerate the recovery of dense, urban neighborhoods in California’s largest cities by streamlining the construction of high-rise, residential and mixed-use developments near regional transit hubs.
-The bill includes a low-interest revolving loan fund that will help lower construction costs.
+The bill will also help identify potential sources for state-backed loans that could lower the cost of construction for these projects.

 The bill requires California’s seven largest transit-rich cities, with populations over 400,000 — Los Angeles, San Diego, San Jose, San Francisco, Sacramento, Oakland, and Long Beach — to designate regional transit districts.
 New standards would apply across these districts: a 150-foot height baseline, with at least 25% of each district allowing 450 feet or more.
 Proposed residential housing projects that meet the bill’s labor standards would be eligible for streamlined approval.